brunoedsm/uruit-simple-game/README.md

 ### Angular SPA
 - Clone the repository with CMD(console)/Terminal at: https://github.com/brunoedsm/UruIT.git
 - Via CMD(console)/Terminal, browse to the folder "front-end" and after "uruit-angular-client"
-- Inside the folder, type on CMD(console)/Terminal "ng build".
-Wait until proccess is done and run "ng serve"
+- Inside the folder, type on CMD(console)/Terminal "npm install" and wait the download/install packages, and after run "ng build" and after that "ng serve".
-- Okay, client app is running at http://localhost:4200 (this is a mock version of app)
+- Okay, client app is running at http://localhost:4200

 *** Doubts, I'm still available.